fenago/machine-learning-for-finance/lab_guides/Lab_3.md

-The building blocks of ConvNets in Keras {#the-building-blocks-of-convnets-in-keras .title style="clear: both"}
+The building blocks of ConvNets in Keras
 ----------------------------------------------------------